 I see coaching as a means of supporting literary and scholarly production outside the demands and entanglements of the publishing and academic industries.
 This doesn’t mean I won’t help you enter traditional literary or scholarly publishing if that’s your goal, but that I will never take the norms of those industries as a given, and I commit to your vision and your values above all.
 For those (many) of us coming from harmful, abusive, or otherwise traumatizing graduate school or publication experiences, coaching can be especially supportive as a reparative, healing process.

 Each coaching relationship is different.
-You can read testimonials from some of my former clients below (and more here), and schedule a free consultation to talk more about what this might look like for you.
+You can read testimonials from some of my former clients here, and schedule a free consultation to talk more about what this might look like for you.
 You can also write to me.

 Testimonials